makerdao/mips/MIP39/mip39.md

 Gives an overview of the most important characteristics of Core Units.

-**MIP39c2:Adding/Modifying Core Units (Subproposal Process)** The process for adding new Core Units to the DAO primitives State or modifying already existing ones.
+**MIP39c2:Adding/Modifying Core Units (Subproposal Process)** The process for adding new Core Units to the DAO Primitives State or modifying already existing ones.

-**MIP39c3:  Removing Core Units (Subproposal Process)** The process for removing Core Units in the DAO primitives State.
+**MIP39c3:  Removing Core Units (Subproposal Process)** The process for removing Core Units in the DAO Primitives State.

 ## Motivation

-As the Foundation dissolves, MakerDAO must take over the tasks and responsibilities no longer fulfilled.
-We believe MakerDAO's current structure is too ill-defined to be able to integrate these successfully.
+As the Foundation dissolves, MakerDAO must take over the tasks and responsibilities no longer fulfilled by its absence.
+We believe MakerDAO's current structure is too ill-defined to integrate these additional objectives successfully.
 A new scheme is needed for MakerDAO to achieve this crucial integration on its way to full autonomy.

-Core Units are DAO Primitives designed to be easy-to-transition-to and capable of accommodating both the current structures and the Foundation's newly delegated operations within a coherent framework.
+Core Units are DAO Primitives designed to be easy to transistion to, capable of accomodating the DAO's current structures, and handling the newly-delegated operations from the Foundation within a signle coherent framework.

-Core Units define long-term work areas and cover a broad set of responsibilities or focus.
-They are the basic units of work that Maker Governance is able to oversee, manage and prioritize.
+Core Units define long-term work areas and have a broad set of responsibilities and focuses.
+They are the basic units of "work" that Maker Governance is able to oversee, manage, and prioritize.

 ## Specification / Proposal Details